-- All systems on the same network segment must have the same subnet mask
+- All systems on an internal network must have the same subnet mask

-- The network part of the IP address must be the same for all computers on the same network segment
+- The network part of the IP address must be the same for all computers on the internal network

-- The computer portion of the IP address must be different for every computer on the same network segment
+- The computer portion of the IP address must be different for every computer on the internal network

-You can set up a network with 192.168.1.x addresses and another network with 192.168.2.x addresses but because the subnet mask is 255.255.255.0 for these Class C address ranges they are two totally separate networks.
+You can set up a network with 192.168.1.x addresses and another network with 192.168.2.x addresses but because these are Class C address ranges they are two totally separate networks.
 You would need to set up a router to inter-connect the two networks in order for the machines on both networks to talk to each other.
 If you think that, given the number of servers, workstations, network printers, switches, etc. you may have in the forseeable future may grow to more than 254, you may want to consider using the Class B private address space on your network.

 "Wire" or "Network" Addresses:10.0.0.0Broadcast Addresses: